-While originally developed as a medical anesthesia, the detrimental effects of barbiturate quickly become apparent, and barbiturate abuse is now a very real story for many Americans.
+While originally developed as medical anesthesia, the detrimental effects of barbiturates quickly became apparent, and barbiturates abuse is now a very real story for many Americans.
 Rather than exciting the brain, barbiturates work by depressing the central nervous system, which produces a sedative effect in the brain and in the body.
-Knowing what barbiturate abuse looks like, as well as how addiction and overdose manifest in someone abusing the drug, is crucial for understanding the drug.
-The good news is barbiturate addiction can be treated.
-But since withdrawal symptoms from barbiturate abuse can be life threatening, it is crucial to understand the drug and how to get the help you need to recovery from abuse and addiction.
+Knowing what barbiturates abuse looks like, as well as how addiction and overdose manifest in someone using these drugs, is crucial.
+The good news is barbiturates addiction can be treated.
+But since withdrawal symptoms from barbiturates abuse can be life-threatening, it is crucial to understand the drugs and how to get the help you need to recover from abuse and addiction.

 What Are Barbiturates and How Can They Be Abused?

 Barbiturates were first developed as a medical response to symptoms of stress on the central nervous system, such as insomnia, anxiety, and even seizures.
 Later, the drug was even used as a treatment for the side effects of using illicit drugs.
 While the use of barbiturates has gone down a great deal in the last several decades, and doctors are prescribing the drug less and less, illicit barbiturate use is still an issue today.

 Common barbiturates included:

 - Secobarbital (Seconal)

 A barbiturate overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 At fairly low doses, barbiturates may make you seem drunk or intoxicated.
 Barbiturates are addictive.
 People who use them become physically dependent on them, and an overdose is life-threatening.